CloudStream-Innovations/main-solution/README.md

 # CloudStream Innovations
-CloudStream-Innovations is a fictitious company created for the purpose of providing a POC/Demo to Cameramatics.
+CloudStream-Innovations is a fictitious company created for the purpose of providing a POC/Demo.

 ## Repositories in this Organisation